- cPanel Technical Support doesn't provide assistance with the steps in this document. We are not responsible for any data loss.

-- We recommend that only experienced system administrators perform these steps.
+- We recommend that only experienced users perform these steps.

 - We recommend that you perform the steps in this document via the command line as a cPanel user unless otherwise specified.